 When creating a Card Template, the Title of the card will become the title of the template, and the first bit of text in the body of the card will be used as a description.

 If your card contains any step with saved authentication, an accordion will be available in the Save Card Template menu, where you can choose to share all authentications in the card, or not.
-By default, authorizations are shared.
+By default, authentications are shared.
+Read more about shared authentication below

 If your card does not have an emoji on it, then your Card Template will select a random one.
 You can adjust that selection in the menu.
 Card Templates are required to have an emoji.